Wire-Network/wire-cdt/BUILD.md

 is absolute — so a non-`/opt` extraction must go through `find_package(cdt)` rather than the toolchain file.

-The deb/rpm copies of both files bake `/usr/lib/cdt` instead; the TGZ variants are swapped in at package time by `cmake/cpack-tgz-toolchain-root.cmake`.
+The deb/rpm copies of both files bake `/usr/lib/cdt` instead. **Both packaged roots are applied at package time only**, by a CPack pre-build hook per generator — `cmake/cpack-system-layout.cmake` for the deb/rpm, and `cmake/cpack-tgz-toolchain-root.cmake` for the tarball.
+A plain `cmake --install` never sees either of them; see below.

 ### CMake Install